xyb3rt/acme.vim/README.md

 	current working directory.
 All running commands matching a given pattern can be killed with the `K` command.

-* Send text to terminals:
+* Send text to commands:

-	Middle-clicking in terminal buffers sends the text to the command running in the terminal instead of executing it.
-Middle-clicking anywhere in a terminal buffer from another window sends that window's selection.
+	Middle-clicking in scratch and terminal windows sends the text to the command running in the window instead of executing it.
+Middle-clicking anywhere in a scratch or terminal window from another window sends that window's selection.

-* Commands open files in the vim instance they were started from:
+* Commands open files in the vim instance they are running in:

 	This makes it possible to run `git commit` and edit the commit message in a new window.